Master Subscription Agreement

 11.3.
 Add-Ons.
 “Add-Ons” are additional offerings that a Customer can add to their Subscription any time during the Subscription Term by executing an Order Form for the Add-On.
 Add-Ons are (i) billed immediately upon Order and on a prorated basis from date of purchase to the end of that month’s billing cycle; (ii) then billed on recurring basis every month thereafter until the end of the Subscription Term at the amounts set forth in the Order Form.
 Customer will continue receiving the Add-On services for the duration of the Subscription Term.
 Customer may elect to cancel an Add-On any time during the Subscription Term by emailing Rupert at firstname.lastname@example.org or the Rupert point of contact in the Subscription Order Form.
 A request to cancel the Add-On must be made at least three days before the end of the billing cycle for cancellation to take effect for the next billing cycle.
 For any request made less than three days prior, cancellation will not take effect until the end of the next billing cycle.
 In the event of late cancellations, Customer will continue receiving Add-On services for the next billing cycle and is responsible for payment of all Add-On Subscription Fees during such cycle.

 11.4.
 Payment Terms.
-Unless otherwise set forth in the Order Form (or valid purchase order that is accepted by Rupert) Subscription Fees (a) will be invoiced in advance, or in the case of consumption-based pricing and overages, invoiced in arrears monthly, and (b) are due and payable within thirty (30) days from invoice date.
+Unless otherwise set forth in the Order Form (or valid purchase order that is accepted by Rupert) Subscription Fees (a) will be invoiced in advance, or in the case of on-demand consumption, invoiced in arrears monthly, and (b) are due and payable within thirty (30) days from invoice date.
 Unless otherwise set forth in the Order Form, Subscription Fee payments registered to pay via credit card or any digital payment method supported by Rupert are due on the date of the invoice and payments registered to pay via wire transfer or Automated Clearing House (ACH) are due within 30 days of the invoice date.
 All Subscription Terms are non-cancelable once commenced or renewed, and Subscription Fees paid are non-refundable.

 11.5.
 Payment Methods.
 If Customer is paying Subscription Fees using a credit card or any digital payment method supported by Rupert, Customer authorizes Rupert to charge Customer’s account using that payment method.
 Customer must keep all information in its billing account current to ensure that all Subscription Fees are charged to the appropriate payment method and are timely paid.
 If Customer notifies Rupert to stop using a previously designated payment method and fails to designate an alternative, Rupert may, at its sole discretion, issue an invoice that is immediately due and payable and/or immediately suspend use and access to the Services.
 Any notice from Customer changing its billing account will not affect charges Rupert submits to Customer’s billing account before Rupert can reasonably act on Customer’s request.
 Notice (including email) from Rupert’s third-party credit card processor (“Payment Processor”) declining Customer’s credit card or otherwise relating to Customer’s account will be deemed valid notice from Rupert.
 You are bound by the applicable Payment Processor’s terms and conditions for the processing of payments, as the same may be modified by such Payment Processor from time to time (collectively, the “Payment Processer Terms”).
 Information provided to any Payment Processor is governed by the applicable Payment Processor Terms.
 Rupert is not responsible for the performance of any Payment Processor.